 The lease must require the PHA and the family to inspect the dwelling unit prior to occupancy in order to determine the condition of the unit and equipment in the unit.
 A copy of the initial inspection, signed by the PHA and the tenant, must be provided to the tenant and retained in the resident file.

-Any adult family member may attend the initial inspection and sign the inspection form.
+Any adult family member may attend the initial inspection and sign the inspection form for the head of household.

 Move-Out Inspections [24 CFR 966.4(i)]